A tree capable of reaching a height of 50 metres, with a broad to narrow canopy spread – often weeping.

-Usually found in cooler or wetter habitats in New South Wales, south from near or just over the Queensland border, along the tablelands / and highlands of the coastal areas, to the Wombat State Forest and Great Otway National Park and ranges of South Gippsland in Victoria and into central Victoria.
-It also occurs in Tasmania where it is restricted to the catchment of the Forth River.
+It has a wide natural geographic range – usually found in cooler or wetter habitats in New South Wales, south from near or just over the Queensland border, along the tablelands / and highlands of the coastal areas (with a disjunction between populations on the northern tablelands versus those on the central and southern tablelands) to Wombat State Forest and Great Otway National Park and ranges of South Gippsland in Victoria and into central Victoria.
+It also occurs in North-west Tasmania (south of Devonport) where it is restricted to the catchment of the Forth River.

 It can be found on a range of soils – sandy to shale and basalt.
-It forms a dominant part of some mapped vegetation communities in NSW.
+It forms a dominant part of some described vegetation communities in NSW.

 Bark is rough, finely fibrous or flaky grey (peppermint-bark) on the trunk and branches, usually smooth grey bark on branches thinner than 80 mm.
-The bark sheds off when rubbed with the hand (a useful identification feature).
+The bark sheds off in small fibres when rubbed with the hand (a useful identification feature).

-Adult leaves are the same shade of green on both sides, lance-shaped to curved or almost linear, to 120 mm long and to 15 mm wide, tapering to a petiole to about 15 mm long, also with a pungent peppermint odour (very useful for identification).
+Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
+In this species, juvenile and coppicing leaves are distinctively sessile, narrow lanceolate to linear, to 100 mm long to 20 mm wide, paler on the lower surface and arranged in opposite pairs, with a very strong peppermint odour (useful in identification).
+Adult leaves are the same shade of green on both sides, lanceolate to falcate or almost linear, to 120 mm long and to 15 mm wide, tapering to a petiole to about 15 mm long, also with a pungent peppermint odour (very useful for identification).

 A nice-enough tree in a garden but can grow large.
 They are some grandiose specimens in places such as the Southern Highlands of NSW, which reach 40 metres in height (Exeter, Bundanoon, Penrose etc).
-But on sandy soils, they are usually shorter.
+On sandy soils, they are usually shorter with a weeping habit of narrow foliage.

-Has nice narrow-weeping foliage and the fibrous bark can be covered in green lichen in moist areas.
+The fibrous bark can be covered in green lichen in moist areas.
 A very hardy tree.
 Not suited to small residential gardens.
-Would be a nice specimen tree in a park or paddock.
+Would be a nice specimen tree in a park, large landscape or paddock.
 Not overly fussy of soil type.
-Can be grown on flat of sloping areas.
+Can be grown on flat or sloping areas.

 Eucalypts can suffer problems from, caterpillars, leaf eating beetles, psyllids and borers to name a few.
 In undisturbed conditions, the numbers of eucalypt-feeding insects and their predators and parasites are in balance, so that they rarely cause tree death and most trees quickly recover from attack.
 In a home situation nature can get out of balance.